fprl/errata/docs/design.md

-## better-errors – Design & Usage
+## Errata – Design & Usage

-Better Errors is a throw-first, typed error model for TypeScript apps.
+Errata is a throw-first, typed error registry for TypeScript apps.

 - Central **codes registry** with `defineCodes` + `code` + `props`
 - Same types on **server and client**